Career Experience Coordinator/Teacher

 (1) Voyager: Direction for Learning & Careers Program: two-year leadership program that prepares today’s students to be tomorrow’s skilled workers by combining high school and post-secondary instruction with career-oriented, on-the-job experience.
-The program is delivered through my weekly Career & Worksite Seminar and continuum of worksite and post-secondary clinical experiences.
-(95% of Voyager students attend post-secondary options)
+Students have the opportunity to attend site visits at local businesses, hear from guest instructors, and network at business luncheons with the Minneapolis Regional Chamber of Commerce members (95% of Voyager students graduate from Edison and attend post-secondary options)

-(2) Target Email Mentor Program: exchange of weekly emails from junior & senior students and Target employees.
+(6) Target Email Mentor Program: exchange of weekly emails from junior & senior students and Target employees

-(4) Junior Achievement Company Program: a weekly program that partners with Corporate Bet Buy to prepare young people for the real world by showing them how to create a company, produce a product, market/sell the product and write an Annual Report.
+(7) Junior Achievement Company Program: a weekly program that partners with BMO Harris Bank to prepare young people for the real world by showing them how to create a company, produce a product, market/sell the product and write an Annual Report.
 Five officers are selected to compete in the Regional Competition in April.
-In April 2012, students took FIRST place and were selected to attend the Junior Achievement Leadership Summit in Washington, D.C. in August.
+In April 2012 and 2014, students took FIRST place in Regions and were selected to attend the Junior Achievement Leadership Summit in Washington, D.C. in June.
 Only 15 teams can compete and over 100 apply.
 In July 2010, students took FOURTH place at Nationals for designing an international cookbook.
-Program runs from October-May.
+In 2014 students place in the top third for the Microsoft Social Inovation Award.
+The program runs from October-May.
 Students meet one day a week after school.

-Paid Internship Programs: Step-Up, Wells Fargo, Xcel Energy and Genesys.
+Paid Internship Programs: Step-Up, Genesys, and Reve Academy

 Links below are the syllabi and other materials for the classes and organizations that I operate.
 Click the document to download.

 Like us on Facebook for news and information